SamLolo/ECM2525-Mobile-App-Coursework/README.md

 The user can then see the next 10* services at their chosen station, separated into departures and arrivals.
 From here, users can also access information about the station, which has the station address and a button to quickly get the fastest directions using Google maps.

 Clicking on a service will bring up more information, including a map of the journey made by the service, and its progress.
-This is perfect for tracking where your delayed train is or for checking that a service they are about to get on is going to stop at their desired station, and what time it gets there.
+This is perfect for tracking where your delayed train is, or for checking that a service they are about to get on is going to stop at their desired station, and what time it gets there.

 (*) *Due to API restrictions, services are only available for up to 2 hours from the current time, so there may be instances where there are less than 10 services available for quieter stations.*